 Jocelyn met the diagnostic criteria for what is called social anxiety disorder.

 Like many with social anxiety Jocelyn was very unhappy with how isolated this made her feel.
 She realized that she was missing out on enjoying friendships, school events, involvement in sports and clubs, and so much else.

 But the fear of taking those initial steps to alter her behavior outside the therapy room continued to hold her back.
 Fear is like that - a heavy ball and chain that often makes progress in any direction seem impossible.

 So it was no surprise that after the first month in group therapy Jocelyn had not changed a great deal.
-Despite the occasional smile when another group members made a joke, or a quick glance in my direction when I had said something that hit home, she mainly just sat silently through every group meeting.
+Despite the occasional smile when another group member made a joke, or a quick glance in my direction when I had said something that hit home, she mainly sat silently through every group meeting.